rentruewang/snippets/notes/ideas.md

 - When analytical models meets explainable AI?

+- Can data be stored in space with standing waves?

+- General Machine Learning Processor?

+- Is an AI platform possible?

+- Reverse AWS.

 # Thoughts

 - if people are hailing AI as the next big thing, why aren't there AI hexacorns based on AI applications yet?
 Kuaishou and ByteDance are mainly social apps, which basically classify as Internet companies rather than AI companies despite their brading effort.
 Nvidia is a hardware company contrast to common belief.